The Island of Madeira: Fabulous Pictures of Flowers: From Mountains to Markets; Flamingos and Estrelicias

 A Little Gardening Know How

-The beautiful spring pictured below is one of many springs providing a natural water system for the numerous moss species that grow in the mountains.
-The mosses cling like an emerald carpet to the volcanic rock all over the Island.
+The beautiful natural spring pictured below is one of many springs throughout Madeira providing a natural water system for the numerous moss species that grow in the mountains.
+The mosses cling like an emerald carpet to the volcanic rock all over the Island, creating a wonderful sea of numerous greens.

 Beautiful Festive Flower Displays